sandboxie-plus/sandboxie-docs/Content/PlusMigrationGuide.md

 ![](../Media/Migration/10.png)

-On this tab the shell integration can be configured, most functions are available, although depecated windows features were dropped and other options were moved out.
+On this tab the shell integration can be configured, most functions are available, although deprecated windows features were dropped and other options were moved out.

 ## Create Sandbox shortcut